“Ladies, ladies! If you could please stop effing up the sequence, I only have so much memory in the camera.”

 Luckily, this has happened before.
 It happened when I first started kicking the heavy bag, too.
 It hurts, and there are bruises.
 The instructor says “That goes away.
 You just have to condition yourself.”
 I didn’t believe him that time.
 I looked down at my purpled shins and retorted “It’s just skin and bone!
 There’s nothing to condition there!”
 Sure enough, though, it did stop hurting, and I did stop getting bruised.

 The same thing happened with foam rollers.
-For those unfamiliar, a foam roller is a cylindrical device used to push lactic acid out of your muscles after a workout so you will not experience so much post-workout soreness.
+For those unfamiliar, a foam roller is a cylindrical device used to release adhesions in your muscles after a workout so you will not experience so much post-workout soreness.
 The first time you use one, it feels like torture—you would gladly take the soreness over the feeling of rolling.
 You feel that way the second time, too, and maybe the third.
 But eventually, I swear, it does stop hurting so much.

 This has proven true for a lot of things that I wouldn’t have considered actual conditioning—holding a barbell, picking up a barbell in the crook of your elbow, working out without shoes on.
 The plasticity of the human body is pretty amazing.
 Your muscles are not the only part of you that can get better at stuff.